willstenzel/covey.town/DESIGN.md

 ###### Adding additional controls for TA

 ###### Adding functionality for a queue machine
+The queue machine is a new Phaser object and is identified by its type QueueMachine, similar to how transporters are identified.
+The player
+can interact with the queue machine by standing near it and pressing the space key, similar to the transporters.
+The player will then be
+notified of their position in the queue and have their position in the queue displayed next to their name.

 #### Changes to the backend
 ###### Adding a Queue functionality for students